giom-l/dell-XPS-9570-conf/README.md

 ```
 If you need more details or config details about comfortable-swipe, then go to [Hikari9 github](https://github.com/Hikari9/comfortable-swipe)

+## Install tileshell
+With this [gnome shell extension](https://github.com/emasab/shelltile/blob/quicktiling/README.md), you can split your screen in 4 shells easily

 # Optional

 ## Install docker if you need it